-Contaminant Violation Level Range of Date of Unit MRDL MRDLG Likely Source of Yes/No Detected Detections Sample Measurement Contamination Chlorine No 1.87 ppm Avg.
-1.5-2.5 2023 ppm 4 4 Water additive used to control microbes.
+Contaminant Violation Yes/No Level Detected Range of Detections Date of Sample Unit Measurement MRDL MRDLG Likely Source of Contamination Chlorine No 1.88 ppm Avg.
+1.5-2.5 2024 ppm 4 4 Water additive used to control microbes.

-1 100% of our samples were below the turbidity limit.
+1100% of our samples were below the turbidity limit.
 Turbidity is a measurement of the cloudiness of water.

-2 During the most recent round of Lead and Copper testing, there were no violations.
-1 out of 30 households sampled contained concentrations exceeding the action level for lead.
+2 During the most recent round of Lead and Copper testing, there were no violations.1 out of 30 households sampled contained concentrations exceeding the action level for lead.
 0 out of 30 households sampled contained concentrations exceeding the action level for copper.
-Infants and young children are typically more vulnerable to lead in drinking water than the general population.
-It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
-Additional information is available from the Safe Drinking Water Hotline (1-800-426-4791).
+Exposure to lead in drinking water can cause serious health effects in all age groups.
+Infants and children can have decreases in IQ and attention span.
+Lead exposure can lead to new learning and behavior problems or exacerbate existing learning and behavior problems.
+The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.
 3 TTHMs [Total Trihalomethanes].
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
 3 HAA [Haloacetic Acids].
 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.

-4 We have met all treatment technique requirements for Total Organic Carbon removal.
+4We have met all treatment technique requirements for Total Organic Carbon removal.

 5 If the results of the sample had been above 15pCi/L, our system would have been required to do additional testing for uranium.
 Because the results were below 15pCi/L, no testing for uranium was required.
 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.

 We are only required to collect one sample from a single location.